 FLORIDA Protection as to other crimes/violations Eligible person may not be penalized for a violation of a condition of pretrial release, probation, or parole.
 Eligible person may not be arrested, charged, prosecuted, or penalized for a violation of selling alcohol to an underage person (Fla.
 Stat.
-Ann. § 562.11 (West 2024)) or underage possession of alcohol (Fla.
+Ann. § 562.11 (West 2025)) or underage possession of alcohol (Fla.
 Stat.
-Ann. § 562.111 (West 2024)).
-Eligible person may not be arrested, charged, prosecuted, or penalized for a violation Fla.
-Stat.
-Ann. § 893.132 (West 2024) (dangerous fentanyl exposure of first responder resulting in overdose or serious bodily injury).
+Ann. § 562.111 (West 2025)).
+Eligible person may not be arrested, charged, prosecuted, or penalized for a violation § 893.132 (West 2025) (dangerous fentanyl exposure of first responder resulting in overdose or serious bodily injury).
 Requirement(s) for the protection to apply Evidence for the offense or violation must have been obtained because of the person seeking medical assistance.
 Exception(s) to protection The protection for possession or use of controlled substance does not apply to the first-degree felony for the possession of more than 10 grams of certain controlled substances (as described in FLA.
 STAT.
-ANN. § 893.13(6)(c) (West 2024)).
+ANN. § 893.13(6)(c) (West 2025)).
 Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Any felony offense, except any capital felony, committed on or after October 1, 1998 Circumstance(s) when mitigation applies When the defendant makes a good faith effort to obtain or provide medical assistance for an individual experiencing an overdose.
-Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense First degree murder and constitutes a capital felony Circumstance(s) when DIH/DRDD applies Death resulting from the unlawful distribution by a person age 18 or older of any of the following substances or mixtures, when such substance or mixture causes or was a substantial factor in the death of the user: (1) any Schedule I substance; (2) cocaine; (3) opium or any synthetic or natural salt, compound, derivative, or preparation of opium; (4) methadone; (5) alfentanil; (6) carfentanil; (7) fentanyl; (8) sufentanil; (9) methamphetamine; or (10) a controlled substance analog of any substance specified in this list.
-Affirmative defense of DIH/DDRD offense None Recently proposed legislation None
+Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Individuals aged 18 or older- First degree murder and constitutes a capital felony Individuals younger than 18- Third degree murder

+FLORIDA Circumstance(s) when DIH/DRDD applies Death resulting from the unlawful distribution by a person age 18 or older of any of the following substances or mixtures, when such substance or mixture causes or was a substantial factor in the death of the user: (1) any Schedule I substance; (2) cocaine; (3) opium or any synthetic or natural salt, compound, derivative, or preparation of opium; (4) methadone; (5) alfentanil; (6) carfentanil; (7) fentanyl; (8) sufentanil; (9) methamphetamine; or (10) a controlled substance analog of any substance specified in this list, is murder in the first degree.
+The unlawful killing of a human being, when perpetrated without any design to effect death, which resulted from the unlawful distribution by a person less than 18 years of age of any substance or mixture that he or she knew or reasonably should have known contained dangerous fentanyl or fentanyl analogs when such substance or mixture is proven to have caused, or is proven to have been a substantial factor in producing, the death of the user, is murder in the third degree Affirmative defense of DIH/DDRD offense None Recently proposed legislation None, other than legislation enacted in 2025